 NRR, GRR, and ARR are all metrics commonly used to conduct KPI-based SaaS financial planning.

-Although it’s a good idea for all SaaS companies to monitor their NRR rate, doing so can be difficult.
-Calculating NRR isn’t usually an issue, assuming you can find your current recurring revenue and compare it to a month or year ago.
-It is understanding the story behind the numbers that often proves more challenging.
+Although it’s a good idea for all SaaS companies to monitor their net revenue retention rate, doing so can be difficult.
+Calculating NRR can be time-consuming and tedious if done manually.
+It’s understanding the story behind the NRR number that often proves more challenging—especially analyzing by various customer cohorts.

-Remember that NRR is only one metric of many.
-You may have to look at several metrics to determine what’s really going on with your business.
+Also, remember that the net revenue retention rate is only one metric of many.
+You need to look at several metrics to determine what’s really going on with your business.
 There are relational interplays between the various numbers and it’s up to you to tease out exactly what’s happening.

 When working with NRR and other interrelated metrics, Excel-based planning doesn’t cut it for SaaS companies because:

-• Manual data entry leads takes a lot of time and invariably leads to errors.
+• Manual data entry takes a lot of time and invariably leads to errors.

 • Spreadsheets require manual updates and as a result, quickly become outdated.